-Since a lot of people (especially Zir Blazer) tried to use the available QNX 1.2 / QNX 2 tools to install a HDD boot loader and load the kernel the existing kernel, I decided to take a different approach and build a new loader.
+Since a lot of people (especially Zir Blazer) tried to use the available QNX 1.2 / QNX 2 tools to install a HDD boot loader and load the existing kernel, I decided to take a different approach and build a new loader.
 At first I was under the impression that maybe a BIOS disk driver was already present in the kernel.
-After realizing that this was a mistake, I decided to try reverse-engineering the relevant parts of QNX.
+After realizing that there was no HDD driver included, I decided to try reverse-engineering the relevant parts of QNX.

 Starting from the start (boot sector) helped me extract the kernel from the boot diskette and analyze it just enough to validate that it’s the right thing and the assumed entry point is correct.

 In order to make things easier (and because it was a fun project per se) I wrote a somewhat simple QNX filesystem access tool that enabled me to extract files from the diskette and HDD images.

 Afterwards, my main activity was centered on mount.
 As opposed to typical Linux/Unix mount, here it also loads the HDD driver.
 After finding out the executable file format (ftp.qnx.com/usr/free2/technotes/qnx_load) I wrote another small tool to extract the code and data segments of QNX executables.
 Analyzing the disassembly, I have determined what operations mount performs in order to install the driver and mount a QNX partition.
 The main steps are:

 - load the driver file contents into malloc-ed buffer (inside the data segment of mount)

 - send a TA_ALLOC_SEG message to task in order to allocate a separate segment and copy driver there